AishwaryaPrabhakaran/Excel-Sales-Analytics/README.md

 - **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.

-- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:**
+    -   Identify sales patterns and track key performance indicators (KPIs).
+    -   Comparing market performance against sales targets to find what's working and where there are opportunities.
+    -   Uncovering valuable insights that have directly helped in setting effective customer discounts, improving negotiations, and identifying promising new markets for business expansion.

 - **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.